***IF READING ON A SMARTPHONE USE “LANDSCAPE” FORMAT FOR BEST RESULTS***

 "Ride on steeds of steel, break the Seventh Seal, Plague released on Man, Judgement is at hand".

-The musical arrangement had a tense structure that built to a climax, echoing the carnage of the battlefield.
+The musical arrangement had a tense structure that built to a dramatic climax, echoing the carnage of the battlefield as decribed in the lyrics.

 George had an initial pride about the recording.